wtsi-hgi/test-with-baton/README.md

 test_with_baton = setup_test_with_baton()

 baton_binaries_location = test_with_baton.get_baton_binaries_location()
-# Do stuff with containerised baton via "proxies" in the `baton_binaries_location` directory.
+# Do stuff with containerised baton via "proxies" in the `baton_binaries_location` directory

 # Important: remember to tear down!
 Failure to do so will not kill the Docker daemon running the iRODS test server
 test_with_baton.tear_down()